neketka/CornellGoApp/PULL_REQUEST_TEMPLATE.md

 * Example: Frontend cannot accept the old API and will crash if it tries, needs to be rewired.
 Remove old API step by step.
 * Example: Create a new method in IClientHub interface and created default implementation.
 Might cause merge conflict and needs to be implemented.

 # What is your plan for testing?
-To what extent has it been exectuted?
+Have you executed any of it?
 * Example: Make sure that the new group functionality is implemented correctly.
 * Example: Check with frontend team that these changes are correct and the API exposes enough functionality.